Kei Besar

 And the children were especially happy:

-Ad and Soinrat waterfalls are also near the Northwest coast.
+Ad and Soinrat waterfalls are also on the coast north of Elat.

 Practicalities

 The ferry from Langgur to Elat takes 1.5-2 hours and run twice a day in both directions.
-As of July 2017, the economy ferry seats cost 50,000 IDR and the VIP air-conditioned, non-smoking seats were 60,000 IDR.
-Road conditions aren’t very good, travel times could speed up dramatically if new roads are built.
-This has already happened in Kei Kecil.
+As of July 2024, the economy ferry seats cost 60,000 Rp and the VIP air-conditioned (only one boat has this option) seats were 70,000Rp.
+The boats are both comfortable and usually not crowded.
+There are usually lots of empty seats